PocketRelay/Website/docs/server/configuration.md

 ## Tunnel

-> New server connection tunneling is a beta feature included in server version >= v0.6.0-beta and client version >= 0.4.0
+> New server connection tunneling is included in server version >= v0.6.0-beta and client version >= 0.4.0
 > for details about tunneling see https://github.com/PocketRelay/Server/issues/64

 Server network tunneling allows the clients to tunnel the game connection through the server by using the sevrer